red-isbe/isbe-contracts/docs/adrs/ADR_002-ENS.md

 The implementation of PublicResolver methods shall follow a carefully planned, phased approach to ensure system stability and manageable complexity:

 1. **First Phase**: Implement and thoroughly test critical core functionality including NameResolver, PubkeyResolver, and TextResolver components
-2. **Role base application**: Study how to apply Rbac in ENS or if it is part of governance's diamond.
+    1. **Role base application**: Study how to apply Rbac in ENS or if it is part of governance's diamond.
-   3**Second Phase**: Check if needed identity-specific functionality through DidResolver and StringListResolver implementations
+2. **Second Phase**: Check if needed identity-specific functionality through DidResolver and StringListResolver implementations
-   4**Third Phase**: Decide what to implement extended functionality components as required by specific use cases and community demand
+3. **Third Phase**: Decide what to implement extended functionality components as required by specific use cases and community demand

 ## Implementation Subtasks